dfinity/motoko/doc/md/writing-motoko/pattern-matching.md

 }
 ```

-This program will match the first `case` clause because binding to the identifier `name` cannot fail and the shorthand variant literal `#Female` compares as equal.
+This program will match the first `case` clause because binding to the identifier `name` cannot fail and the shorthand variant literal `#female` compares as equal.
 Then it evaluates to `"Adrienne is a girl!"`.
 The last clause showcases the wildcard pattern `_`.
 It cannot fail, but won’t bind any identifier.

 ## `or` patterns